 Hamburg is a city full of amazing places that sometimes fall under the radar of the visitor.
 One of such places is the old Jewish cemetery of Altona.
 Located not far from the debauchery of the Reeperbahn, the Jewish cemetery of Altona is the oldest of its kind in Northern Europe.
-A relic from the early 17th century, this cemetery largely survived the destruction and desecration of Jewish holy sites during National Socialism and the bombing of Hamburg during World War Two, which is also why it is likely to be inscribed as a UNESCO World Heritage Site soon.
+A relic from the early 17th century, this cemetery largely survived the destruction and desecration of Jewish holy sites during National Socialism and the bombing of Hamburg during World War Two.

 The Jewish cemetery of Altona offers a glimpse into a distant world with very distinct sepulchral customs.
 The cemetery was originally established in 1611 by the local Sephardim community, which had immigrated from the Iberian peninsula (specifically from Portugal) to the North of Europe to escape religious persecution.
 Most of them had been converted to Catholicism against their will, but continued to practice their ancestral faith privately.
 The cemetery was soon extended to include an Ashkenazim section as well.
 The Ashkenazim descend from the Jews that first settled in the Rhineland in the Middle Ages.